AlberTajuelo/bitcoin-0.2-image-puzzle/README.md

 And "WELCOME TO THE" text contain:

 ```
-W) in the mint based model,
+W) In the mint based mode,
 E) the mint was aware
 L) of all transac
 C) tions and decided